-It may sound impossible when you’re being hounded by debt collectors and medical practices demanding that you pay, but there are methods for how to negotiate a hospital bill down.
+It may sound impossible when you’re being hounded by debt collectors and medical practices demanding that you pay, but there are methods to negotiate lower health care bills.
 The same goes for medical bills, lab bills, radiology bills and so much more.
-There are ways that you can work with a hospital’s billing department, or a health insurance company’s dispute resolution team–things that can save you thousands.
+There are ways that you can work with a hospital’s billing department, or a health insurance company’s dispute resolution team–to save you thousands.

 The important thing is to be engaged with your medical services every part of the way, starting before the procedure if possible (we know emergencies can happen that you have no control over) all the way to negotiating with the insurance at the end.